Enjoy a 360 virtual tour of Elberry Cove a pretty shingle beach, usually quiet with beautiful clear water and fantastic views.

 Being quite a secluded beach, if your lucky you can often find yourself with the beach to yourself.

-Shingle beach surrounded by woodland and fields, that lies between Brixham and Paignton in Devon and part of the South West Coastal path.
+Elberry Cove is a small shingle beach surrounded by woodland and fields, that lies between Brixham and Paignton in Devon and part of the South West Coastal path.

-- At its eastern end are the ruins of Elberry bathhouse, which was built for Lord Churston in the 18th century.
+At its eastern end are the ruins of Elberry bathhouse, which was built for Lord Churston in the 18th century.
 Standing three stories high, with the ground floor being flooded when the tide rose, the lord could swim into the sea through a gated doorway, preserving his dignity.
 The buildings also held a “hot-bath” room where seawater was heated and pumped in.

 - BBQ